davidmurdoch/us-fiber/README.md

 Can *we* fix this ourselves?
 -----

 I'm not sure.
-Goldman Sachs has estimated that it would cost Google an estimated $140 billion (or more) to roll Google Fiber out to the rest of the United States.
+Goldman Sachs has estimated that it would cost Google about $140 billion (or more) to roll Google Fiber out to the rest of the United States.
 That's a lot of money.

 But maybe not too much...